-It can be quite nerve-racking; the transition from home or nursery to school is often a big step – and then there’s the worry of the ASC.
+It can be quite nerve-racking; the transition from home or daycare to school is often a big step – and then there’s the additional excitement of going to the after-school care.
 That’s why we think it’s important that you all have time to gently get used to the new surroundings and situation.

 Also in the case of a transfer to another group within the location, we will closely monitor that the introductory phase links up well with this specific child during the transfer to a new group.
 The educational staff member of the baby’s own group will look after the child during the internal transfer.

-After school your child is collected from school and walks with the other children and the ASC staff to the ASC centre.
+After school your child is collected from school and walks with the other children and the staff to the after-school care location.

 We start the afternoon with something to drink and nibble.
 We make sure we give them healthy food and drink that is varied, and only has little fat, sugar and salt content.
 This is often the moment to catch up, either chatting in a group or individually, and the children can get things off their chest and show off what they’ve made or learned at school.